KSG-IT/ksg-nett/CONTRIBUTING.md

 Commits should generally speaking be as atomic as possible. **We favor many commits over few**.
 Some recommend squashing feature branches into a single commit before merging.
 We do not do this.

-If your style of development is to program continuosly without committing until your desired feature works, you are recommended to install a visual tool for staging partial files.
+If your style of development is to program continuously without committing until your desired feature works, you are recommended to install a visual tool for staging partial files.
 Pycharm has this included, as well as Visual Studio Code (Recommended).
 [You can also use the CLI to do this](https://git-scm.com/book/en/v2/Git-Tools-Interactive-Staging).
 You can then break up your changes into single atomic commits.
+You may also in such a scenario considering squashing your commits.

 A commit should generally speaking only touch the domain in which the feature branch is specified.
 If you come across a shortcoming in a feature you depend on, it **must** be adressed in a separate branch and merged before continuing.

 ### Commit messages
 Commits messages **must** contain a subject title.
-The title *should* be structured as follows:
+The title **should** be structured as follows:

 ```<verb in baseform> <file, files, or module affected> <short description>```

 The subject title should be no more than 75 characters.

 The commit **should** contain a description of the commit.
-The description should give some clear indications as to what the commit does, how it does it.
+The description **should** give some clear indications as to what the commit does, and how it does it.
 If the commit fixes a bug, the description **must** contain information pointing either to a bug report on github, or a description of why the bug occured.
-It must also contain information regarding how the bug has been fixed.
+It **should** also contain information regarding how the bug has been fixed.
+This is not required if the fix is obvious.

 Examples: